vkhv/Quora-feed-parser/README.md

 # Quora feed parser
-Package that pase your first feed article at quora.com
+Package that parse your first feed article at quora.com

 # Install
 ```sh